mcreutz/playground/software_dev/software_design_principles.md

 Dashed line connects the classes, an open tip marks the daughter class

 ### Association
-Two classes have a loose relationship but do exist independently of each other.
+Two classes have a loose relationship (one uses the other, but no ownership) and they do exist independently of each other (regarding lifetime).
 An association is also a dependency.

 Airline - person
 Line connects the classes, sometimes an open tip marks the daughter class

 ### Aggregation
-An association, where..
+An association, where
+- one object also owns the other one.
+But the lifetime of the objects is still unrelated.
 - Parts belong to other parts, loose 'has-a'-relationship.
 But the connection is temporal and the objects can exist separately.
 Plane - crew
 Line connects the classes, hollow diamond marks the mother class

 ### Composition
 An aggregation, where..
+- one object not only uses and owns another object, but also the lifetime of the other object depends on the owning class.
 - Parts belong to other parts, strong 'has-a'-relationship.
 Parts cannot exist separately.
 Plane - Engine
 Daughter object does not need to be created within mother object.
 Dependency injection is also possible.